secretstartups/handbook/support/workflows/how-to-respond-to-feedback.html.md

 1. Why the feedback was given
 1. If further [action needs to be taken](#if-there-is-action-to-be-taken)
-1. If the user should be contacted to discuss the feedback given
+1. If the customer should be contacted to discuss the feedback given

 You should document your finding and any follow-up actions taken in the issue.
 You may use the follow template to add a comment to the feedback issue (NOT the